-Yesterday I attended the BNC Global Event Show and on a number of occasions I was asked if I work in the event industry.
-I do not work in the events industry but a strange voice irrupted from my month with the answer ‘yes…well sort of… I’m an EA’.
+Yesterday I attended the BNC Global Event Show, and on some occasions, I was asked if I work in the event industry.
+I do not work in the events industry, but a strange voice erupted from my month with the answer ‘yes…well, sort of… I’m an EA’.
 With that answer I had a few knowing people nod back because they understood that assistants organise a lot of events and you know some of us take that side of our professions seriously.
-Yes, most of us organise the Christmas party and that is hard enough, but we also organise team building events, AGMs, conferences, forums, private dining experiences, So yes, if we organise all of these types of events for our company we ‘sort of’ work in the events industry.
-My thinking is definitely along these lines and so I ensure I keep up to date with all the latest developments in the event industry that will help when I need to arrange an event.
+Yes, most of us organise the Christmas party, and that is hard enough, but we also organise team building events, AGMs, conferences, forums, private dining experiences, So yes, if we organise all of these types of events for our company we ‘sort of’ work in the events industry.
+My thinking is definitely along these lines, and so I ensure I keep up to date with all the latest developments in the event industry that will help when I need to arrange an event.

-Over the last few years the events industry have wholeheartedly embraced social media and assistants should also be doing this when they organise internal events for their businesses.
-Here are 6 examples of how social media can help you with the events you organise:
+Over the last few years, the events industry have wholeheartedly embraced social media and assistants should also be doing this when they organise internal events for their businesses.
+Here are six examples of how social media can help you with the events you organise:

-Social media can be used really effectively when it comes to researching different aspects of your event.
+Social media can be used effectively when it comes to researching different aspects of your event.
 You can use review websites to select venues, hotels and local restaurants.
-LinkedIn and Twitter to find speakers, team building activities, caterers, attendees and presentation topics.
+LinkedIn and Twitter to find speakers, team building activities, caterers, attendees, and presentation topics.

-As soon as you have been asked to arrange an event whether it is a team building day, internal training session, conference or week long forum you should set up a Twitter hashtag and let everyone in your organisation know about it (not just the attendees).
+As soon as you have been asked to arrange an event whether it is a team building day, internal training session, conference or week-long forum you should set up a Twitter hashtag and let everyone in your organisation know about it (not just the attendees).
 It goes without saying that you are going to be organising a brilliant event that is well worth publicising so why not use Twitter to promote your department or company’s activities?
-During the course of the event the attendees can use the hashtag to promote the event further, discuss what they have seen, heard and ultimately learnt.
-There is lot to be said about event hashtags and this blog discusses the art in finer detail.
+During the event, the attendees can use the hashtag to promote the event further, discuss what they have seen, heard and ultimately learned.
+There is a lot to be said about event hashtags, and this blog explains the art in detail.